WHO'S

 accept this new way of life and his new position in the family, you should take him

 through an obedience course with a qualified trainer.
-All dogs need to be
+All dogs need to

-until he's through with boot camp to start this training but it's
+wait until he's through with boot camp to start this training but it's

 important that he respects at least